 Access peer tutoring services, attend career panel talks or social events, and learn about volunteer opportunities. - UBC Philosophy Students’ Association

-Attend guest lectures, departmental dinners, and the annual undergraduate conference. - UBC Psychology Students’ Association
+Attend guest lectures and the annual undergraduate conference. - UBC Psychology Students’ Association

 Build your network